Jcambass/spotify_wall/README.md

 ## Hosted Version

-Currently a hosted, free version can be user under [spotifywall.com](https://spotifywall.com).
+Currently a hosted, free version can be used under [spotifywall.com](https://spotifywall.com).
 I don't plan to monetize this version but I might decide to shut it down one day, hence this being opensourced.

 ## To run SpotifyWall yourself